julienrbrt/woningfinder/docs/architecture.md

 ### Matching

 We use redis in order to check if we already try to match a user with an offer.
 We create an uuid of the user and the address and only check if it does not exists.
 This permits to do not have to re-check multiple times an offer as offers stay published for multiple days.
+Once there is a match, the match is added in the `HousingPreferencesMatch` table of the database.

 ### Security